MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/troubleshoot-long-running-queries-using-event-log.md

 ---

-# Troubleshooting: Using the Event Viewer to Monitor Long Running SQL Queries in Dynamics NAV
+# Troubleshooting: Using the Event Viewer to Monitor Long Running SQL Queries in Business Central

 This topic shows how you can use the Event Viewer to monitor long running SQL queries and decide which ones can be candidates for optimization.